-Penny Hsu

-Senior Manager, Indirect Tax Ernst & Young penny.hsu@tw.ey.com
+Penny Hsu Senior Manager, Indirect Tax Ernst & Young penny.hsu@tw.ey.com

-23. Tanzania
+24. Tanzania

-Digital Service Tax (DST) is charged on gross payments made to a non-resident person who provides electronic services to a resident individual other than in conducting business.
+Status Digital Service Tax (DST) is charged on gross payments made to a non-resident person who provides electronic services to a resident individual other than in conducting business.
 "Gross payment" means a total amount of payment, excluding value added tax, derived by a non-resident person from an individual, other than a payment made in the course of conducting a business, in respect of electronic services.
-Status Electronic services are defined to mean any of the following services provided or delivered through a telecommunications network: websites, web-hosting, or remote maintenance of programs and equipment; software and the updating thereof; Images, text, and information; access to databases; self-education packages; music, films, and games, including gaming activities; political, cultural, artistic, sporting, scientific, and other broadcasts and events including broadcast television; as well as online intermediation and online advertisement services.
-On 11 June 2021, Order HAC/590/2021 was published, approving the tax form 490 and determining the form and procedure for its submission.
-This Order confirms the deadlines for the filing of tax returns of the first and second quarter returns, which must be filed and paid between 1 July to 2 August 2021.
+Electronic services are defined to mean any of the following services provided or delivered through a telecommunications network: websites, web-hosting, or remote maintenance of programs and equipment; software and the updating thereof; Images, text, and information; access to databases; self-education packages; music, films, and games, including gaming activities; political, cultural, artistic, sporting, scientific, and other broadcasts and events including broadcast television; as well as online intermediation and online advertisement services.
 Income tax is imposed on non-resident persons who receive payments in respect of electronic services that have a source in Tanzania from individuals, other than payments made in the course of conducting business.
 The tax is charged at 2% of gross payment.
 A non-resident provider of electronic services shall be required to make an online application for registration to the Commissioner General.
 Returns for tax on electronic services shall be filed by the 20th Day of the month following the month to which the payments relate.
-DST requirements are applicable on non-commercial related payments that have a source in Tanzania, made by individuals to non-resident persons as a consideration for electronic services The non-resident person who provides electronic services shall be required to make registration via the e-filing portal. • The non-resident person is required to file a return accompanied with the tax payable in respect of electronic services rendered in the tax period.
+Scope DST requirements are applicable on non-commercial related payments that have a source in Tanzania, made by individuals to non-resident persons as a consideration for electronic services The non-resident person who provides electronic services shall be required to make registration via the e-filing portal.
+The non-resident person is required to file a return accompanied with the tax payable in respect of electronic services rendered in the tax period.
 The return is due for filing on or before the twentieth day after the end of the month to which the payment relates.
-Scope The tax payable shall be deposited to a bank account designated by the Commissioner General in Tanzanian shilling or its equivalent convertible currency at the Bank of Tanzania's prevailing exchange rate on the date of payment.
-According to the Income Tax (Registration of Non-Resident Electronic Service Suppliers) Regulations 2022, electronic services provided or delivered through the Internet or any other electronic means include: Websites, web-hosting or remote programs and equipment: (i) search engines and automated helpdesk services; (ii) customizable search engine services; and (iii) downloadable digital content including downloadable mobile applications, e-books and films Software and updating thereof: (i) application software; (ii) system software; (iii) drivers; (iv) filters and firewalls; and (v) plugins
+The tax payable shall be deposited to a bank account designated by the Commissioner General in Tanzanian shilling or its equivalent convertible currency at the Bank of Tanzania's prevailing exchange rate on the date of payment.
+According to the Income Tax (Registration of Non-Resident Electronic Service Suppliers) Regulations 2022, electronic services provided or delivered through the Internet, or any other electronic means include: Websites, web-hosting or remote programs and equipment: (i) search engines and automated helpdesk services; (ii) customizable search engine services; and (iii) downloadable digital content including downloadable mobile applications, e-books and films Software and updating thereof: (i) application software; (ii) system software; (iii) drivers; (iv) filters and firewalls; and (v) plugins